The Sloan Digital Sky Survey Peculiar Velocity Catalogue: Data Availability

 \section{Data Availability}

-The SDSS PV catalogue, associated data products and simulations will all be made fully available on Zenodo and elsewhere after peer-review.
+The SDSS PV catalogue and associated data products and simulations are available on Zenodo: \url{https://zenodo.org/record/6640513}.
+The catalogue can also be accessed in a modified form with slight additional metadata at the Extragalactic Distance Database \url{\eddurl} in the section Summary Distances, in a file called FP: SDSS Distances.
 Raw SDSS data was obtained from the \href{https://skyserver.sdss.org/casjobs/}{SDSS Casjobs} server.
-Exact queries used for the SDSS PV data and its supersets in Table~\ref{tab:selectioncriteria} will also be shared upon reasonable request to the corresponding author, as will all other codes or data.
+Exact queries used for the SDSS PV data and its supersets in Table~\ref{tab:selectioncriteria} will be shared upon reasonable request to the corresponding author, as will all other codes or data.